 An acoustic guitar setup costs between $50 and $100, depending on the condition of the guitar and if new strings are included in the price.
 A setup involves checking and correcting intonation, neck relief, and action, and may also include fret polishing.
 A professional setup can make a huge difference to how your acoustic guitar sounds and plays.

-$50 – $100 is really a ballpark estimate based on a standard setup.
-Costs, of course, can vary, depending on the state the guitar is in, e.g. it requires extensive work, your preferences with regard to playability, and the type of guitar it is e.g. 6 and 12 string guitars obviously vary in terms of work required, as do vintage and newer instruments.
+$50 – $100 is a ballpark estimate based on a standard setup.
+Acoustic guitars come in all shapes and sizes and the amount of work required can vary based on your preferences with regard to playability, and the type of guitar it is e.g. 6 and 12 string guitars vary in terms of work required, as do vintage and newer instruments.

 In the following section, we’ll take a closer look at when you should consider a guitar setup, the benefits of having your guitar professionally set up, and what’s usually involved.

 When should you get your guitar set up?

 While the necessity and frequency of having your guitar set up will vary based on whether you are a serious musician or a part-time strummer, the list below shows some telltale signs that your guitar requires a setup.